-The University of Illinois site states that the latter three are not “dependably hardy in zones 5”.
+The University of Illinois site states that the latter three are not “dependably hardy in zone 5”.

 How to Use Sage in the Garden

 Although we think of sage for its culinary value, it has lots of other value in the garden.
-With a moderate size, subtle green color, and attractive mounding shape it is a visual asset.
+It is a visual asset with a moderate size, subtle green color, and attractive mounding shape.
 Its blue or purple flowers in summer attract pollinators wherever you add them.